UBC-MDS/CorrPy/README.md

 `pip install git+https://github.com/UBC-MDS/CorrPy.git`

 ## Branch Coverage Test

 To test branch coverage, we use coverage.py.
 You can install by `pip install coverage`.

 We also create a Makefile to automate the process.
-You can try
+You can try the following to observe branch coverage.

 ```
-make coverage_br_corr_plus
+make report
 ```

 The results are shown below.